cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/booking-and-contact-info.md

 ![Screenshot of example contact info of an event on UiTinVlaanderen](../../../assets/images/contact-point.png)

-An example of a comlete `contactPoint` property looks like this:
+An example of a complete `contactPoint` property looks like this:

 ```json
 {